getify/foi-lang/README.md

         // 3: 5
         ```

-        **Warning:** Beware that any initializations of these bindings (e.g., `(v: 3, idx: 7)`) may very well be overwritten as they are assigned per-iteration, according to the loop `range` and the iteration-type.
+        **Warning:** Beware that any initializations of these definitions (e.g., `(v: 3, idx: 7)`) may very well be overwritten immediately, as they are assigned per-iteration according to the loop `range` and the iteration-type.

-        If the loop doesn't need any bindings, omit the `(    )` bindings clause:
+        If the loop iteration doesn't need any block-scoped definitions, omit the `(    )` block-definitions clause:

         ```java
         0..3 ~ {